Demo file: json-plus-virtual-list.zip

 Parsing the JSON

 …and when it completes, the virtual list table reflects the data in $$arrayJSON.

 …and each row, beginning with the first row (where the ID is 0, not 1), corresponds to one of the five JSON objects generated when we looped through the rows in the sales table.

 Here are field defs for the virtual list table:

 The definition is identical for all three repeating “cell_” calc fields; only the result type differs.

-Next week we’ll extend this technique to work with virtual list reports.
+In an upcoming article, we’ll extend this technique to work with virtual list reports.

 Links to FM + JSON articles and FileMaker JSON help pages

 - Skeleton Key: FileMaker 16 – New JSON Functions